Mission 01 · Stage 1

 }

-setup() runs one time when the board starts. pinMode says pin 13 is an output.
+setup() runs one time when the board turns on. pinMode gets pin 13 ready to power the light.

 loop() — blink forever